 The Field Sobriety Tests

 First, the officer will (or should) demonstrate the tests for you.
 They will be looking to see if you can follow directions and then check your balance during the tests.
 It should be noted that the HGN is not really a balancing test but is designed to see if your eyes deceive you and exhibit signs of intoxication so that the officer knows if they are on the right track (notwithstanding that an eye nystagmus can occur in people that have not consumed any alcohol at all).
 In any event, for the other tests, you are not told how you did after completing each of them.
 Rather, the officer is taking notes and writing down what you did wrong during the tests (called "clues").
-After completion of the tests the officer will either let you drive home or offer a preliminary breath test to verify if there is alcohol in your blood.
+After completion of the tests the officer will either let you drive home or continue the investigation by offering a preliminary breath test to confirm if there is alcohol in your blood.

 The Preliminary Breath Test